pepeette/EventsWebscraping/README.md

 # EventsWebscraping

-webscraping websites to extract event name and dates
+Jupyter notebook explanation on how to webscrape websites and extract gaming event name and dates for further use